I know what you’re thinking, this is total bullshit.

 “Would you be up for a synergistic business opportunity?”

-So what do you do, stop creating video content because some of your target audience hate it?
+So what do you do, do you stop creating video content because some of your target audience hates it?

 You could vary your media to try and grab more of that audience.
 Ultimately it’s up to you but you could carry on doing what brings you joy and accept that you can’t please everyone.
 You’re lucky if you please a fraction of your audience, but pleasing yourself is always a good place to start.

 Find your thing.

-You don’t have to pick one thing, experiment, the point is to find something you like to do.
+You don’t have to pick one thing, go and experiment, the point is to find something you like to do.
 I write, so it’s no surprise that I like text posts but I also like to make videos, and they’re often not business-related.
 And the reason I make those videos is because it’s fun.
 They make some people laugh believe it or not and I get a kick out of that.

 I’m actually giving some of my audience what they want but I’d stop pretty soon if it was a chore to do it.
 Once you create content you like, you will then be in the best place to bring your message to your audience.
 We all want to give our clients something useful, and of value, it’s up to you to decide how you do that.